MrEthic/FAIC-Project-AWS-Template/README.md

 2. Modify the infrastructure definition.

+3. run `pipenv install`

-3. run `make` in the console. **Double check the terraform plan** before accepting the changes.
+4. run `make` in the console. **Double check the terraform plan** before accepting the changes.

     3.1 Depending on your os, you might need to run `pipenv shell`

-4. Check the outputs.json file to find API url and API keys.
+5. Check the outputs.json file to find API url and API keys.

 ## Commands